ldijkman/Honda-Shadow-VT600C-Honda-Shadow-VLX/README.md

 ---

-# Front Fender SUX
+# HONDA your Front Fender SUX

-corrosion
+corrosion swelling at mount laminated unpainted metal

 have not seen a nice remake